Think of membership to our farm as a weekly farmers market trip—paid for ahead of time.

 There are many variations on this concept that have developed over time.
 At Healthy Harvest Farm we believe the best way to operate a CSA is to make it the sole outlet for all that is grown on the farm.
 Good farming practices and a large variety of crops ensures that every year will provide a wide selection of produce for our members.
 However, for all of our planning and knowledge, farming still depends on Mother Nature and some years she is kinder than others.
 Every year certain crops will do better than others, but because we don't sell our produce outside of the CSA when we have a bumper crop the members get it all.

 The bounty at Healthy Harvest Farm will be distributed on a weekly basis from June thru November for the Summer/Fall share and on a biweekly basis from December thru May for the Winter/Spring share.
 The produce is not pre-boxed so you get to choose the items you like.
 Every week we offer a wide selection of produce and you get to select 8 items.
 Early in the season the selection is about 10 items but increases as the summer progresses so that by fall their are often more then 15 items to pick from.
 For example, a typical week in the summer the choices would look as follows: 2 heads lettuce, 1 bag basil, 4 tomatoes, 2 bell peppers, 6 hot peppers, 1 pound green beans, 2 zucchinis, 2 cucumber, 1 bunch chard, 1 globe eggplant, 3 Asian eggplant, 1 watermelon, 1 cantaloupe, 1 bag red beets.
 From this large list of choices each share gets to select 8.
 You can even take multiple choices of the same vegetable.
 This gives the customer the flexibility to customize the share to their taste and allows us to offer a large choice of seasonal produce.
 At times it is necessary to limit certain popular items that we have small quantities of to ensure everyone gets a share.
-For example strawberries are usually limited to one container per share because they are so popular yet time intensive to grow.
+For example snap peas are usually limited to one container per share because they are so popular yet time intensive to grow.
 The idea is that no matter what time you come to distribution the selection is the same.

 Eating seasonally can take some getting used to.
 The grocery store offers most items of produce year round.
 The trade off for that convenience is reduced quality, taste, and nutrient content.
 The produce you get from our farm is always picked at the height of ripeness giving you exceptional taste and nutrient content.
 The longer produce spends in transit and storage the more nutrients are lost.
-At Healthy Harvest you will enjoy field ripened strawberries that are only available in spring, but one bite and you will never buy strawberries in the grocery store again.
+At Healthy Harvest you will enjoy field ripened melons that are only available in summer, but one bite and you will never buy melons in the grocery store again.
 Experiencing seasonal produce can take some patience.
 In our area field tomatoes don't really start producing till the end of July or August which is surprising to most people, but the taste of fresh tomatoes more than makes up for the wait.